 - Select Do Not Disturb > Options.

-- Tap on the Toggle next to the Dim Lock Screen to disable it.
+- Turn the toggle left side next to the Dim Lock Screen to disable it.

 Now check if Always-On not working is fixed.
 If the issue is still on hold, move forward to the following troubleshooting steps.